 The mini L.L.
 Bean Boat and Tote is a favorite for a structured everyday bag that stays upright and feels extra sturdy.

-At the end of the day, both are excellent classic canvas totes — it really comes down to whether you prefer structure or flexibility, and whether pockets matter for how you use your bag.
+At the end of the day, both are excellent canvas totes — it really comes down to whether you prefer structure or flexibility, and whether pockets matter for how you use your bag.

 Mom to four wonderful little people.
 While they sleep, I cook.